 If your family’s Christmas stockings look the same, you can differentiate them with leather monogram charms.
-This way, your family members will get to their stocking right away.
+This way, your family members will get to their stockings right away.
 And as a bonus point, they can use the charms as keychains after Christmas.
-You can get more Cricut keychains ideas on craftwhack.com.
+You can get more Cricut keychain ideas on craftwhack.com.

 Find out more about Leather Monogram Charms on brooklynberrydesigns.com.